yagnikposhiya/OperationsOnDictionary-Tuple-SetInPython/README.md

 2. Tuple
 3. Set

-# DictionaryOperation contains python scripts for 5 types of opeations on dictionary namely :
+# DictionaryOperations contains python scripts for 5 types of operations on dictionary namely :
 1. checking key is present in dictionary or not
 2. merging two dictionaries
 3. sum of all items (keys as well as values) of dictionary